-- > Keeping professionally up to date with relevant research, technological advances and models of care. - Working appropriately and in a culturally respectful way consumers and their families where there are multiple complexities, diverse cultural backgrounds and expectations of consumers. - Accepting responsibility for the maintenance of own knowledge and professional competence and contemporary practices. - Accessing consistent and ongoing education within the Interpersonal Violence Nurse Practitioner specialty within SA. - > Working collaboratively within the multidisciplinary team and across organisational Divisions/sites and promotes communication processes to enable best consumer healthcare outcomes. - Understanding the organisational, professional and personal responsibilities in implementing and maintaining self-care and resilience strategies within the role to promote job satisfaction and sustainability
+- > Keeping professionally up to date with relevant research, technological advances and models of care. - > Working appropriately and in a culturally respectful way with children, youth, women and their families where there are multiple complexities, diverse cultural backgrounds and expectations of clients. - > Accepting responsibility for the maintenance of own knowledge and professional competence and contemporary practices. - > Working collaboratively within the multidisciplinary team and across organisational Divisions/sites and promotes communication processes to enable best patient/client outcomes.